LLNL/serac/src/docs/sphinx/dev_guide/tensor_dual.rst

 First, the tensor shapes of the individual blocks are are in agreement with what we expect (e.g.
 :math:`\frac{\partial \sigma}{\partial p}` is 3x3, :math:`\frac{\partial \sigma}{\partial L}` is 3x3x3x3, etc).

-And second: some of the derivative blocks seem to be missing!
+Second, some of the derivative blocks seem to be missing!
 Instead of actual tensors, a mysterious type ``zero`` appears in three of the blocks of our derivative.
 What does that mean?